reactiveui/ReactiveUI.Validation/README.md

 }
 ```

-When using a `ValidationRule` overload that accept an observable, please remember to supply the property which the validation rule is targeting as the first argument.
+When using a `ValidationRule` overload that accepts an observable, please remember to supply the property which the validation rule is targeting as the first argument.
 Otherwise it is not possible for `INotifyDataErrorInfo` to conclude which property the error message is for.

 ```csharp
 this.ValidationRule(